GiorgiaAuroraAdorni/hmm-misspelling/README.md

 # Next Word Predictor
->Next Word Predictor based on Markov Models.
+>Misspelling corrector based on Hidden Markov Models and Noisy Channel Model.
 Project for Probabilistic Models for Decisions course @ Unimib 18/19.

 ## Brief

-The project aims to offer a text generation and prediction model using Markov chains.
+The project aims to offer a detection and prediction model using Hidden Markov Models.

 ## Prerequisites